top of page

 Biscuits with a Cup of Tea

-You don’t need to cut it out completely.
-But there’s a difference between:
+You do not necessarily need to cut biscuits out completely.

-• And half a packet every evening without thinking
+half a packet every evening without really noticing.

 A simple shift might be: